gabriellareggiano/MEDIC/README.md

   - The relax is mandatory, don’t skip if your pdb hasn’t been through Rosetta

 If your structure has ligands or nucleac acids or noncanonical amino acids, add the flag: `--clean`
+  - Often, this error appears as `ValurError: Input contains NaN`.
+You can pass the already refined pdb with the clean flag to the program if you find yourself at this point.

 ## Visualizing and inspecting outputs